Victoria-FZ-eng/songr/README.md

 To go to the album page use -> "/albums" in the URL

-You can add new albums by filling and submitting the form
+You can add new albums by filling and submitting the form, You can view the album, see what songs it contains and add songs .

+You can view all the songs for all albums by clicking on All Songs button